Liver and bile ducts-

 Tumour invades nearby organs (other than the gallbladder) - The cancer cells have traveled outside of the bile ducts and into a nearby organ such as the pancreas, small bowel, or colon.

 Why is this important?
-Tumour extensions is important because tumours that have grown outside the bile ducts and into other organs or tissues are more likely to regrow in the same area after treatment or to travel (metastasize) to a distant organ.
+Tumour extension is important because tumours that have grown outside the bile ducts and into other organs or tissues are more likely to regrow in the same area after treatment or to spread to another part of the body.

 Lymphatic and vascular invasion